 A salad, sweet potatoes, and soup.
 Other options may be rice and lentils with vegetables, or a tempeh veggie stir fry.

-If you are considering going vegan, a great place to start may be with a Fresh ‘N Lean delivery service, as you will have balanced, properly portioned meals delivered right to your doorstep!
+If you are considering going vegan, Fresh ‘N Lean’s meal delivery service is a great start.
+You will have balanced, properly portioned meals delivered right to your doorstep!